-Richard Smith is a member of the firm's Environmental, Energy + Telecommunications Group, where his practice focuses on environmental and resource management law.
-He advises a wide variety of business, utility, and municipal clients regarding their environmental compliance and permitting strategies, risk management issues, crisis management, emergency response, and business continuity planning, resource development projects, and commercial transactions.
+Richard Smith is a member of the firm's Environmental, Energy + Telecommunications Group, where his practice focuses on environmental and utility regulation, and resource management law.
+He advises a wide variety of business, utility, and municipal clients regarding their environmental compliance and permitting strategies, telecommunications facility permitting, risk and crisis management, emergency response and business continuity planning, resource development projects, and commercial transactions.

 Natural Resource Matters

-Mr. Smith has assisted both businesses and municipal clients in the development and permitting of public and private water supply systems under the state's diversion permit authority and the state water supply planning process.
-Other resource-sensitive projects managed by Mr. Smith include the construction and operation of coastal facilities.
+Mr. Smith has assisted both businesses and municipal clients in the development and permitting of public and complex private water supply systems under the state's diversion permit authority and the state water supply planning process.
+Other resource-sensitive projects managed by Mr. Smith include the permitting, construction and operation of coastal facilities.
 These projects typically require discharge permits under the Federal Water Pollution Control Act (and its state law analog) and the approval of structures, dredging, and filling activities under the Coastal Zone Management Act and related statutory permit programs administered by the U.S. Army Corps of Engineers and state and local agencies.
-Mr. Smith is an advisor to the National Aquaculture Association Board and has assisted the association and aquaculture businesses in addressing a variety of industry issues related to state and federal aquaculture programs, including animal health and quarantine orders, compensation for product loss, biosecurity matters, and proposed regulations and legislation.
+Mr. Smith is an advisor to the National Aquaculture Association Board and has assisted the association and aquaculture businesses in addressing a variety of industry issues related to state and federal aquaculture programs, including animal health and quarantine orders, compensation for product loss, biosecurity matters, project permitting and proposed regulations and legislation.

 Environmental Investigation and Remediation Projects

-Mr. Smith also counsels clients with respect to the evaluation, mitigation, and allocation of potential liability for environmental conditions and the remediation of contaminated property.
+Mr. Smith also counsels clients with respect to the evaluation, mitigation, and allocation of potential liability for environmental site conditions and the remediation of contaminated property.
 He has conducted environmental due diligence investigations and risk management projects for more than 200 sites being considered for acquisition or lease.
-He has also counseled a state bond authority with respect to environmental permitting and compliance issues of borrowers in numerous transactions valued at a total of more than $600 million.
+He has also counseled a state bond authority with respect to environmental permitting and compliance issues concerning borrower facilities in numerous transactions valued at a total of more than $600 million.

 Mr. Smith counsels clients in the purchase and sale of businesses and real estate development projects, focusing on environmental risks, permitting, and legal requirements related to the transfer of regulated operations, including environmental remediation programs.